SayHomeSell.com

 As a general rule, your remodeling investment added to your current home value should equal the approximate home values in your surrounding neighborhood.

-• Issue: will your remodeling project be allowed under current zoning and building requirements.
+Issue: will your remodeling project be allowed under current zoning and

 You must first check with your housing jurisdiction: